Our Programs

 Conflict resolution

-Sign forgivable loan agreements, construction contract, and other agreements related to grant-funded repair assistance
+Sign forgivable loan agreements related to grant-funded repair assistance

-Participate in regular check-ins and compliance monitoring with DEC staff, including an assessment to be conducted by DEC staff 6 months post project completion
+Participate in regular check-ins and compliance monitoring with DEC staff, including an assessment 6 months post project completion

 Comply with all additional program policies and requirements